Aalto5G/yale/README.md

 with equivalent parsing-time performance.
 Note that currently, the Python version of YaLe is unsupported.
 The C version generates a parser in few milliseconds.

+The performance of YaLe compares favorably with that of BinPAC.
+In the BinPAC paper, a HTTP parser was illustrated.
+Using this parser, BinPAC parses HTTP headers at a rate of 0.55 gigabits per second on a modern computer, using a single thread.